-Environmental Component Effects include in-combination effects that are planned for through the Effects include in-combination effects that are planned for through the wider planning framework for through the wider planning framework including the NPF and associated NDP 2018, the Eastern and Midland RSES, adjacent Development Plans and Iower-tier land use plans. and Midland RSES, adjacent Development Significant Positive Effect, likely to occur Potentially Significant Adverse Environmental Effects, if unmitigated Likely Residual Adverse Non- Significant Effects Biodiversity and Flora and Fauna Contribution towards protection of ecology (including designated sites, ecological connectivity, habitats) by facilitating development of lands (including those within and algacent to the County's existing built-up footprint) that have relatively low levels of environmental sensitivities and are served (or can be more easily served) by infrastructure and services, thereby helping to avoid the need to develop more sensitive, less well-serviced lands elsewhere in the County and beyond.
+Environmental Component Environmental Effects, in combination with the wider planning framework Effects include in-combination effects that are planned for through the wider planning framework including the NPF and associated NDP 2018, the Eastern and Midland RSES, adjacent Development Plans and lower-tier land use plans.
+Significant Positive Effect, likely to occur Potentially Significant Adverse Environmental Effects, if unmitigated Likely Residual Adverse Non- Significant Effects Biodiversity and Flora and Fauna Contribution towards protection of ecology (including designated sites, ecological connectivity, habitats) by facilitating development of lands (including those within and adjacent to the County's existing built-up footprint) that have relatively low levels of environmental sensitivities and are served (or can be more easily served) by infrastructure and services, thereby helping to avoid the need to develop more sensitive, less well-serviced lands elsewhere in the County and beyond.
 Contribution towards the maintenance of existing green infrastructure and associated ecosystem services, listed species, ecological connectivity and non-designated habitats.
-Contribution towards protection and/or maintenance of biodiversity and flora and fauna by contributing towards the protection of natural capital including the environmental vectors of its water and soli.
-Biodiversity and nondesignated habitats.
-Contribution towards protection and/or maintenance of biodiversity and flora and fauna by contributing towards the protection of natural capital including three environmental vectors of air, water and soli.
-Biodiversity and flora and fauna includes biodiversity and nondesignated habitats.
-Sustand for and fauna by contributing towards the protection of natural connectivity and nondesignated habitats including terrestrial and aquatic habitats), and disturbance to biodiversity and flora and fauna - including terrestrial and aquatic habitats), and disturbance to biodiversity and flora and fauna - including terrestrial and aquatic habitats.
-Sustains sustainable rural management practices - and the communities who support them - to ensure the continuation of long-established managed landscapes and the flora and fauna that they contain.
-Arising from both construction and operation of development and associated infrastructure: • Loss of/damage to biodiversity in designated sites (including neuropean Sites and Mildlife Sites) and Annexed habitats and species, itsetd species, ecological connectivity and non-designated habitats; and disturbance to biodiversity and flora and fauma; • Habitat loss, fragmentation and deterioration, including patch size and edge effects; and • Disturbance (e.g. due to noise and lighting along transport corridors) and displacement of protected species such as birds and bats.
+Contribution towards protection and/or maintenance of biodiversity and flora and fauna by contributing towards the protection of natural capital including the environmental vectors of air, water and soil.
+Biodiversity and flora and fauna includes biodiversity and non-designated habitats and species (including birds and bats), listed/protected species, ecological connectivity and non-designated habitats), and disturbance to biodiversity and flora and fauna.
+Sustains existing sustainable rural management practices - and the communities who support them - to ensure the continuation of long-established managed landscapes and the flora and fauna that they contain.
+Arising from both construction and operation of development and associated infrastructure: Loss of/damage to biodiversity in designated sites (including European Sites and Wildlife Sites) and Annexed habitats and species, listed species, ecological connectivity and non-designated habitats; and disturbance to biodiversity and flora and fauna; Habitat loss, fragmentation and deterioration, including patch size and edge effects; and Disturbance (e.g. due to noise and lighting along transport corridors) and displacement of protected species such as birds and bats.
 Loss of an extent of non-protected habitats and species arising from the replacement of semi-natural land covers with artificial surfaces.
 Losses or damage to ecology (these would be in compliance with relevant legislation).

-Table 5.1 Overall Evaluation - Effects arising from the Draft Plan
+Table 5.1 Overall Evaluation - Effects arising from the Plan